 Check the care label for laundry instructions, if applicable.

 Most safety vests should have labels that indicate their washing instructions.
 Look out for symbols such as a sink or a wash tub, indicating the garment is machine-washable in lukewarm water, and an iron symbol with a line through it — indicating dry-cleaning not recommended.
 When following the label’s instructions, be mindful of any further warnings such as don’t bleach or tumble dry the vest; and be sure to use a mild detergent.

 Clean the safety vest in water no hotter than 130°F (54°C).

 The use of warm or hot water may damage the fabric, while cold water will fail to remove dirt, fades and stains.
 If you are washing your vest in a machine, opt for a gentle cycle and use a mild detergent.
 Do not add any bleach when washing your safety vests!
 Chlorine-based products can cause discoloration, weakening and fading of fabric colors.

 Wash with a pH-neutral laundry detergent and lukewarm water, taking care to avoid bleach or fabric softener additives.

 Use a detergent designed specifically for washing synthetic fabrics, and make sure it is free of any abrasive particles, bleach or fabric softener additives that may damage the safety vest’s material.
-Following the care instructions on the vest will ensure maximum cleaning results and prevent colour or shape loss.
+Following the care instructions on the vest will ensure maximum cleaning results and prevent color or shape loss.
 Wash your vests on their own in lukewarm water to avoid damage to other articles of clothing.